ostdotcom/website-docupony/platform/sdk/docs/mobile-wallet-sdks/iOS/latest/protocols.md

 ### 8. verifyData
-This function will be called by wallet SDK to verify the data during `performQRAction` workflow.
+This function will be called by Wallet SDK to verify the data during `performQRAction` workflow.

 ```